Daniel Bard: Colorado Rockies

-World Baseball Classic
+Bard's control problems returned in 2023 at the age of 38, when he walked 49 batters in 49 1/3 innings and recorded a 4.56 ERA despite having a 1.71 ERA on July 14.
+Prior to spring training in 2024, it was announced that Bard would be out 5–7 weeks after suffering a torn meniscus.
+In April, the Rockies determined that Bard would miss the entire regular season for surgery on the flexor tendon in his right elbow.

+Seattle Mariners

+On June 4, 2025, Bard signed a minor league contract with the Seattle Mariners.
+Bard would appear in six games with the Mariners' Triple-A affiliate, the Tacoma Rainiers, giving up two runs in 5 2/3 innings.

+On July 18, 2025, Bard announced his retirement from baseball for the second time.

+International career

 Bard played for Team USA in the 2023 World Baseball Classic (WBC) as a relief pitcher.
+He gave up 5 earned runs and injured Jose Altuve’s right thumb with a HBP during a quarterfinals matchup with Venezuela.

 Pitching style

 As of 2012, Bard threw four pitches.
 About half of his pitches thrown were four-seam fastballs in the range of 92–96 mph.
 He also featured a two-seam fastball at 93–97 mph, slider at 79–83 mph, and changeup at 86–89 mph.
 He could touch and break 100 mph with the two-seamer.
 Bard's changeup was used almost exclusively against left-handed hitters.
 He used the slider against lefties as well, but much more so against right-handers.
 Bard's velocity on all of his pitch types dipped several miles per hour in 2012, presumably as a result of his conversion from a relief pitcher to a starter.
 Bard said he was mildly surprised, but not alarmed by the drop: "I knew there’d be somewhat of a drop-off, velocity-wise, when I went to starting.
 I didn’t think it would be quite this big ...
 When I’m 93, 94, they’re just as late as they were on that 97.
 I think it’s the way I’ve been able to set it up.
 If I can just establish strike one a little more consistently, the velocity can be whatever it wants to be."

 During Bard's tenure with the Rockies, Bard has remained a power pitcher.
 In every year with the Rockies, Bard has utilized his slider more and more, to the extent that Bard throws a slider more often than sinker.
 Bard's fastball is considered more of a sinker, having lots of movement.
 Despite the increased slider usage, Bard's fastball velocity remains very high, and Bard remains capable of touching 100 miles per hour with the pitch.
 Bard occasionally throws a changeup, but only on rare occasion.